BonhamLab/biobakery-nextflow/README.md

 #### A couple of pain points/things to know when downloading the Metaphlan databases:
 - You cannot download multiple metaphlan databases to the same directory
-- Downloading the bowtie2 database may take a bit of time (~60 minutes).
+- Downloading the bowtie2 database may take a bit of time (~30-60 minutes).
 If anything disrupts the download, remove the partially-downloaded file and try again.
 Any partially downloaded files will confuse metaphlan.
+- MD5 files must be downloaded along with the bowtie databases in a single download.
+They should not be downloaded separately from the bowtie databases (which you may be tempted to do if your connection fails after downloading the bowtie databases), as the MD5 checksum must match the bowtie database checksum.

 ### HUMAnN